ZeusHQ/zproxy-go/README.md

 # zproxy

-zproxy is a zero-configuration Golang ReverseProxy for Turborepos that automagically proxies all http and websocket requests from local domains to their respective localhost:port url.
+zproxy is a zero-configuration local development proxy for Turborepos that automagically proxies all http and websocket requests from local domains to their respective localhost:port url.

+For example,

 ## Installation
 ```